Test Framework

 FIXME - work in progress

-Preparation / Initial Setup
+Initial Setup

 To prepare to run the Unit Test and Feature Test suites:

-- First, install Composer on your PC:
+- Install Composer on your PC:

 - go to